libp2p/go-libp2p/ROADMAP.md

 **Why**: Historically, libp2p has been very wasteful when it comes to round trips spent during connection establishment.
 This is slowing down our users, especially their TTFB (time to first byte) metrics.

 **Goal**: go-libp2p optimizes its handshake latency up to the point where only increasing the speed of light would lead to further speedups.
-In particular, this means (in chronological order of a handshake):
+In particular, this means:

 1. [Early Muxer Negotiation](https://github.com/libp2p/specs/issues/426): cutting off the 1 RTT wasted on muxer negotiation
 3. [Adding security protocol](https://github.com/libp2p/specs/pull/353): cutting off the 1 RTT wasted on security protocol negotiation by including the security protocol in the multiaddr